Opal-teaching/presentations-summer2020/README.md

 ### Assignments

+Complete the following assignments, which are meant to help you try out the concepts introduced in the presentations.

+[Assignment 1](https://github.com/Opal-teaching/hello-world): "Hello World the Opal Way".
+This assignment will teach you about the fundamentals of the Opal app frontend setup.

-Assignments are currently being updated and will be added as they become available.
+More assignments are currently being updated and will be added as they become available.

 ### Presentations